-The lady in the picture is shown with the attributes of Saint Agatha, the third-century Sicilian martyr who was reported to have been tortured for rejecting the marriage proposal of the Roman governor.
-A dish with Agatha's severed breasts and the pliers used to remove them are depicted on the right.
-However, technical examination of the painting has shown that the breasts, pliers, martyr's palm and halo are later additions, suggesting that the work was originally a portrait, although the sitter remains unidentified.
+The lady in this picture is shown with the attributes of Saint Agatha, the third-century Sicilian martyr who was reported to have been tortured for rejecting the marriage proposal of the Roman governor.
+Part of Saint Agatha's torture was to have her breasts removed with pliers.
+Two severed breasts in a dish form a macabre still-life on the right of the painting.
+A pair of metal pliers lies on the table beside the foot of the dish.

 Credit: Holwell Carr Bequest, 1831